uber/prototool/docs/README.md

 Compile your Protobuf files, but do not generate stubs.
 This has the effect of calling `protoc` with `-o /dev/null`.

-Pass the `--dry-fun` flag to see the `protoc` commands that Prototool runs behind the scenes.
+Pass the `--dry-run` flag to see the `protoc` commands that Prototool runs behind the scenes.

 ##### `prototool generate`